ToolShedTested

 • Brushed motor won't last as long as brushless -- carbon brush wear limits the motor lifespan compared to brushless alternatives; for a homeowner using the tool occasionally, this may never matter, but for anyone doing regular demo work the brushed motor is the right thing to know going in.

-• 7/8″ stroke is shorter than competitors (typically 1-1/8″) -- the shorter stroke means each SPM moves the blade through less material, making cuts in thick lumber and pipe noticeably slower than what the 3,000 SPM number alone would suggest.
+• 1-inch stroke is shorter than pro brushless saws -- each stroke removes less material than 1-1/8-inch and 1-1/4-inch competitors, making thick lumber and pipe cuts slower than the 3,000 SPM number alone suggests.

 • Motor bogs under sustained heavy load -- cutting through pressure-treated 4x4 posts or dense green wood causes the brushed motor to slow noticeably; the 3,000 SPM on spec is not the 3,000 SPM you get pushing through a 4x6 beam.